MHickey2/EssenChelle-Oils/README.md

 - Make the shopping experience easy to manage for the Shopper.
 - Attract visitors and convert them into customers.
 - Encourage customers and visitors to communicate with the Business and respond effectively to their requests.
-- Use customer feedback to address any outstanding shortcomings and use the knowledge gained to possibly expand the current range of products.
+- Use customer feedback to address any perceived shortcomings and use the knowledge gained to possibly expand the current range of products.

   <br/>